I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 Myths about women with hog’s heads seem to have started at roughly the same time in France, Holland, and Britain in the 1630s.
 These women were said to have human bodies in all aspects, except they had the faces of pigs.
 The fact that nobody had ever actually seen a woman with a pig head did not seem to dampen enthusiasm for the belief that they existed for 200 years.

 Belief in witchcraft was widespread at the time, so it was popularly believed that the affliction was caused by bad spells being cast on the victim.

-Several stories emerged of how the phenomenon occurred.
+Several stories emerged about how the phenomenon occurred.
 In one, a pregnant woman refused to hand over money to a beggar so the vagrant cursed her; the result being that a female child was born with a pig’s head.

 In another yarn, a witch approached a man shortly after his wedding with a proposition.
 She could make his wife eternally beautiful to him but with a pig’s face to everybody else.
 Alternatively, the witch could make her beautiful to everybody else but pig-faced to him.

 The legend might have come out of popular myths of the Middle Ages known as the “Loathly Lady.”
 These stories centered around an unattractive woman who is seen as beautiful by a heroic man.
 As a result of the man’s attention, the woman is transformed into a ravishing beauty.